Saturday, January 22, 2011

 The enemy shelling was deadly and to make matters worse one of our guns had mechanical trouble with its ejector-pin.

 The tanks did not stop because of our shrapnel but continued on their way, slowly.
 Fires were burning all around and the air was ominous.
-Down below, in the command-post, Len had been wounded in the buttocks by a piece of shrapnel from one of the enemy shells.
+Down below, in the command-post, Len [Kapel] had been wounded in the buttocks by a piece of shrapnel from one of the enemy shells.
 He tried to ignore it as unimportant but he was bleeding badly and, against his protests, it was decided to take him to hospital to have the shrapnel extracted.
 Meanwhile an order had come through from Rosh Pinah that we were to return there with our guns.

 For a moment it seemed as if we might not manage to get through.
 The tanks were behaving queerly, moving around in circles and making no attempt to cut the main road.